ProbeLogits: Kernel-Level LLM Inference Primitives for AI-Native Operating Systems: Constitutional Governance Integration

 \subsection{Graduated Response}

 The governance system maps ProbeLogits confidence to a graduated response:

+In addition to the four confidence bands, a principle-specific rule escalates to Warn at $P > 0.80$ when the flagged constitutional principle is NonDeception, reflecting the higher cost of letting deceptive actions pass silently.

 The graduated response is intentionally conservative: a 78\% confidence harmful classification results in a warning, not a block.
 This reflects the reality that 7B Q4\_0 models are not highly accurate classifiers, and false positives (blocking legitimate actions) erode user trust more than false negatives (allowing suspicious actions with a warning).
+Mid-band classifications ($0.15 < P \leq 0.70$) are recorded in the audit chain without operator notification, preserving forensic visibility at zero interaction cost.